jamesshore/ergotest/docs/reporting_api.md

 Reporting is split into two parts in Ergotest:

 * _Result rendering_, which converts a test result into a string.
-Your build makes this happen.
+Your build calls these functions.
 * _Error rendering_, which converts an error object into a string and sets the [testCaseResult.errorRender](automation_api.md#runresulterrorrender) property.
-Ergotest makes this happen when a test fails.
+Ergotest calls this function automatically when a test fails.

 ### Customizing result rendering